thecoderworld

 A Terminal Command to Install the DEB file of Chrome

-Wait for the installation to complete.
-Once the installation is complete, you can launch Google Chrome from the command line by typing “google-chrome” or find it in the Applications menu.
+7. Once the installation is complete, you can launch Google Chrome from the command line by typing google-chrome.
+Alternatively, you can open it from the Applications menu.

 How to Update Google Chrome on Ubuntu

 Once you have installed the Google Chrome browser on your Ubuntu system, it is also important to regularly update it to the latest available version.
 This ensures that you have access to the latest features and security updates.
-Here are a few ways by which you can update the Chrome browser.

 1. Using the Terminal

 If you have installed the stable version of Google Chrome on your Ubuntu system, you can easily update to the latest version of the browser by running a few terminal commands.
-Open the terminal and run the following commands one by one:

 sudo apt update